siddhi-io/www/en/docs/docs/query-guide.md

 select e2.isActive as tempSensorActive, e3.isActive as humidSensorActive insert into StateNotificationStream;
 ```
 Here, the matching process begins for each event in the `RegulatorStream` stream having the `isOn` attribute `true`.
-It generates an output via the `AlertStream` stream when an event from both `TempStream` stream and `HumidStream` stream arrives immediately after the first event in either order.
+It generates an output via the `StateNotificationStream` stream when an event from both `TempStream` stream and `HumidStream` stream arrives immediately after the first event in either order.

 ### Output Rate Limiting